 Complaints provide our Service with opportunities for learning and improvement.
 We encourage regular and ongoing feedback from staff, children and families, and the community.
 Our Service is committed to resolving complaints through prompt investigation, open communication, and transparent processes.
-Our Dealing with Complaints Policy will be updated and reviewed annually in consultation with families, staff, educators, and management.
+Our Dealing with Complaints Policy will be updated and reviewed annually in consultation with families, staff, and management.

-To ensure complaints and grievances are handled appropriately, the Approved Provider/ Nominated Supervisor will:
+To ensure complaints and grievances are handled appropriately, Management will:

-- evaluate each individual complaint and grievance as recorded in the Complaints / Grievance Management Form to assess that a satisfactory resolution has been achieved - review complaints and grievances as recorded in the Complaints Register to ensure a pattern of similar grievances is not occurring - review the effectiveness of the Service policy and procedures to ensure all complaints and grievances have been handled fairly and professionally - consider feedback from staff, educators, and families regarding the policy and procedure.
+- evaluate each individual complaint and grievance as recorded in the Complaints /Grievance Management Form to assess that a satisfactory resolution has been achieved - review complaints and grievances as recorded in the Complaints Register to ensure a pattern of similar grievances is not occurring - review the effectiveness of the Service policy and procedures to ensure all complaints and grievances have been handled fairly and professionally - provide the Integricare Board oversight of complaints through Complaints Reporting at regular agreed intervals. - consider feedback from staff, educators, children and families regarding the policy and procedure.